The medieval castles of Absheron: Mardakan, Ramana and beyond

 Mardakan and Ramana

-Two of the best-preserved are close together:
+Two of the best-preserved are close together and make the natural core of any visit:

 - Ramana castle rises on a rocky outcrop above its village — a compact, dramatic tower that looks every bit the medieval stronghold and is one of the most photogenic on the peninsula.
+Its raised position did real defensive work and, today, rewards you with the best views of the group.

 Nardaran and the wider network

-Other villages such as Nardaran hold their own historic towers and monuments, part of the same defensive fabric.
-Seen together, they turn the Absheron Peninsula into an open-air museum of medieval Azerbaijani military architecture — a low-key counterpart to the grand monuments of the Baku Old City.
+Seen together, they turn the Absheron Peninsula into an open-air museum of medieval Azerbaijani military architecture — a low-key counterpart to the grand monuments of the Baku Old City, whose Maiden Tower and Shirvanshahs' Palace belong to the same broader world of medieval fortification.
+If you enjoy tracing that heritage on foot in the capital first, our Baku monuments walking route is a good companion.

 Which official signals support this